 We design, manufacture and sell a wide range of display systems to customers in a variety of markets throughout the world.
 We focus our sales and marketing efforts on business units, geographical regions and products.
-The primary business units consist of live events, commercial, schools and theatres, international and transportation.
+The primary business units consist of Live Events, Commercial, Schools and Theatres, International and Transportation.

 Our net sales and profitability historically have fluctuated due to the impact of large product orders, such as display systems for professional sport facilities and colleges and universities, as well as the seasonality of the sports market.
-Net sales and gross profit percentages also have fluctuated due to other seasonality factors, including the impact of holidays, which primarily impact our third quarter.
+Net sales and gross profit percentages also have fluctuated due to other seasonality factors, including the impact of holidays, which primarily affect our third quarter.
 Our gross margins on large product orders tend to fluctuate more than those for smaller standard orders.
 Large product orders that involve competitive bidding and substantial subcontract work for product installation generally have lower gross margins.
 Although we follow the percentage of completion method of recognizing revenues for large custom orders, we nevertheless have experienced fluctuations in operating results and expect that our future results of operations will be subject to similar fluctuations.